jpvetterli/crnickl-test/README.md

 The software is available from the <a href="http://repo.maven.apache.org/maven2/ch/agent/crnickl-test/">Maven central repository</a>.
-To use version x.y.z, insert the following dependency into your `pom.xml` file:
+To use version `x.y.z`, insert the following dependency into your `pom.xml` file:

     <dependency>